blieque/whereami/README.md

 # [Where Am I?](https://whereami.blieque.co.uk/)

 *Where Am I?* is a simple geography game which can be played solo or with others.
-It's a lot like GeoGuessr but is built to be played with group in a conference call.
+It's a lot like GeoGuessr but is designed to be played with a group of people in a conference call.

 ## Playing the Game

 1. One person acts as gamemaster.
-The visit the [homepage](https://whereami.blieque.co.uk/) and choose a game to play.
+They visit the [homepage](https://whereami.blieque.co.uk/) and choose a game to play.

 1. The gamemaster presses S. This will: